-Looking for some Sarawak and Sabah adventures in Borneo?
+Looking for some Sarawak and Sabah adventures when backpacking in Borneo?

 I spent several weeks travelling the area and this is what I recommend for the best things to do in Sarawak and Sabah.

 This is a selective list based on my own experiences and that of my travelling partners during that time so will not cover everything, just the main things most travellers seemed to visit and what we did as well.